hcallen/python-xmatters/docs/user-guide.rst

 .. note::

-    Object specific endpoints can be accessed from the respective object.
-Refer to :ref:`api:API Objects` for methods to access an object endpoint.
+    Refer to :ref:`api:API Objects` for methods to access object-specific endpoints.

-Top-level endpoints can also be accessed by calling a number of :class:`xmatters.XMSession` helper methods

 Example: